-HOW DO I INFLUENCE THE UDP?
+PUBLIC CONSULTATION THROUGHOUT THE REVIEW

-1.14 1.27 The Government has established regulations for the review of development plans such as the UDP.
+- 1.25 The Government has established regulations for the review of development plans such as the UDP.
 Public consultation must be introduced at regular intervals throughout the process, but the way in which people can influence its contents varies from stage to stage.
 The people of Oldham had their first chance to become involved between March and May 2000 when they were invited to express their views about the future scale and direction of development in the Borough.
-A report on that consultation can be found in a separate document, "Statement of Pre-Deposit Public Consultation and Publicity".

-- 1.15 1.28 The stage we have now reached is a significant one where The second public consultation stage took place in autumn 2001, when the people of Oldham have had their first chance to view the draft policies and proposals set out in the UDP and to determine how these are were likely to affect themselves and their neighbourhood.
-Once the The Plan is was placed "on deposit" for a six week period will follow during which people can submitted objections and comments about the specific policies or proposals it includes included. - 1.16 1.29 Once After this first "deposit" period has closed, the Council must considered the objections received and, where possible, negotiated and try to reach agreement with anyone who has had registered an objection to any aspect of the draft UDP.
-Any Changes to the draft that resulted from that process are then now allowed a "second deposit" stage, a further six weeks of public consultation.
-At the second deposit stage, comments may be made only on changes to the first deposit, not to the original draft.
-The second deposit of the draft Oldham UDP is scheduled to take place in summer 2002. - 1.17 1.30 Objections that remain unresolved following the second deposit are considered at a public local inquiry at which every objector has the right to submit their comments to the Inspector either in person or in writing.
+A report on that consultation can be found in a separate document, Statement of Pre-Deposit Public Consultation and Publicity. - 1.26 The next public consultation stage took place in autumn 2001, when the people of Oldham had their first chance to view the draft policies and proposals set out in the UDP and to determine how these were likely to affect themselves and their neighbourhood.
+The draft Plan, known as the "First Deposit Draft", was placed "on deposit" for a six-week period during which people submitted representations about the specific policies or proposals it included. - 1.27 After this consultation period closed, the Council considered the representations received and, where possible, negotiated to reach agreement with anyone who had registered an objection to any aspect of the UDP.
+Changes to the draft Plan that resulted from that process were published in a "Revised Deposit Draft" which involved a further six-week public consultation period.
+This took place in autumn 2003. - 1.28 Objections that remained unresolved following the two consultations were considered at a Public Local Inquiry held over the period 25th January 2005 to 18th October 2005.
+At this Inquiry every objector had the right to present their comments to the Inspector either in person or in writing. - 1.29 The Inspector's Report was published on 6th January 2006.
+As a result of his recommendations that amendments to the Plan be made, on 27th February 2006 the Council published its Statement of Decisions and Schedule of Proposed Modifications, again for a further six-week public consultation period.
+This ended on 10th April 2006. - 1.30 Overall, 4,890 objections and 793 supporting representations were received throughout the UDP review.
+The Council would like to put on record its thanks to all those who participated in this process through their representations.

-UNDERSTANDING THE UDP
+UNDERSTANDING THE UNITARY DEVELOPMENT PLAN